Cray-HPE/sat/docs/man/sat.8.rst

         in or below the home or current directory.
         Overrides value derived from other settings, or set in config file.

+**--api-timeout** *timeout*
+        The amount of time, in seconds, allowed to wait for calls to any HTTP API to return before considering them failed.
+Overrides value set in config file.

 **-h, --help**
         Print the help message for sat.